Carl Knibb Art Ltd understands that your privacy is important to you and that you care about how your personal data is used.

 The lawful basis under the Data Protection Legislation that allows us to use such information is article 6(1)(f) of the GDPR which allows us to process personal data when it is necessary for the purposes of our legitimate interests, in this case, the proper operation and functionality of Our Site and business.

-As stated above, we do not generally collect any personal data directly from you, but if you contact us and we obtain your personal details from your email, we may use them to respond to your email.
+As stated above, with the exception of purchases and transactions, we do not generally collect any personal data directly from you, but if you contact us and we obtain your personal details from your email, we may use them to respond to your email.
 The other technical data referred to above is necessary for the technical operation of Our Site.

 Any and all emails containing your personal data will be deleted no later than 24-months after the subject matter of your email has been resolved and no other personal data will be retained for any longer than is necessary.